Zeeshanzt/Zeeshanzt/README.md

-Hey there, I'm Zeeshan Hussain - a Machine Learning Engineer.
-My passion lies in the fields of Embedded Systems and Machine Learning, and I'm constantly learning and exploring new technologies to push the boundaries of what's possible.
+Hey there, I'm Zeeshan Hussain - a Machine Learning Engineer, constantly learning and exploring new technologies to push the boundaries of what's possible.

 In my free time, I love working on personal projects that allow me to apply my skills and explore new ideas.
 One of my recent projects involved building an Autonomous UAV for Warehouse Inventory Management.
 I implemented ORB SLAM for autonomous movement, equipped the drone with a camera capable of 3D mapping the environment as well as scanning QR and bar codes, and used Django to build a robust web application.